githubEdit

 CONFIGURE IDA for Esignet

-Onboard eSignet as MISP partner in MOSIP PMS using our onboarder script We should override properties defined here if there is any change in the MOSIP IDA domain names.
+Onboard eSignet as MISP partner in MOSIP PMS using our onboarder script We should override properties defined herearrow-up-right if there is any change in the MOSIP IDA domain names.
 Update the 'MOSIP_ESIGNET_AUTHENTICATOR_IDA_SECRET_KEY' property with MOSIP IDA keycloak client secret.

 Last updated